Smooth Feet: How To Get Your Feet In The Best Shape For Summer

 I haven’t tried the brand Baby Foot but I have tried other foot masks that I have seen at Asian stores when I buy sheet masks.
 None of them are mind-blowing but they are fun to do.
 I am interested in trying Baby Foot but it is kind of pricey and I have heard mixed reviews from friends who have tried them.

 *Edit: I recently tried an exfoliating foot bootie mask by Miss Spa.
 It has glycolic acid, salicylic acid, and plant extracts.
-You slip your foot into a little bootie sock thing and then wear it for 90 minutes.
+You slip your foot into a little bootie and then wear it for 90 minutes.
 It says not to manually exfoliate because your skin will peel.
-I wore the booties over ankles so some of my skin peeled all the way up past my ankles.
+I wore the booties over my ankles so some of my skin peeled all the way up past my ankles.
 I had to use a soft exfoliating glove because it is sunny outside and I was worried about my fresh skin getting an uneven tan walking the dog (it has been too hot to wear socks and shoes).
 It took a couple of weeks for my feet to fully peel but they look amazing right now!
 If I did the bootie mask thing again I wouldn’t wrap them up so high.

 What are your tips for smooth feet?!